 He is also a Non-Executive Director at Aviva Plc.
 He is a member of the Risk & Governance and Nomination committees.

 Mohit was also invited to join the Global Young Leader program at the World Economic Forum in 2014.
-He is the Vice Chair of the Economic Growth Board of the CBI (Confederation of British Industry) and is a member of YPO (Young Presidents Organization).
+He is the Vice Chair of the Economic Growth Board of the CBI (Confederation of British Industry) and a YPO (Young Presidents Organization) member.

 Mohit has previously worked with ABN AMRO and ANZ Grindlays in their Corporate and Investment bank.
-He holds a M.B.A from the Faculty of Management Studies, Delhi University and a Bachelor’s degree in history from St. Stephen’s College, Delhi.
+He holds an M.B.A. from the Faculty of Management Studies, Delhi University and a Bachelor’s degree in history from St. Stephen’s College, Delhi.

 Nik Kafka is Founder and Chief Executive Officer of Teach a Man to Fish, a non-profit organization supporting schools across Africa, Asia and Latin America to establish profit-making enterprises.
 Its education and enterprise programs have benefitted almost 500,000 young people across more than 100 countries, principally through the School Enterprise Challenge awards program.
 Prior, Kafka had a successful banking career in London before moving to Paraguay to work for a local microfinance institution.
 In 2022, he was awarded the Charles Bronfman Prize for exceptional humanitarians under 50.
 Kafka holds a first-class BSc in Chemistry from the University of Bristol, an MA in International Development from the School of Oriental & African Studies at the University of London, as well as professional qualifications in finance.